Carya palmeri

-Carya palmeri, the Mexican hickory, is a tree species native to Mexico.
+Carya palmeri, the Mexican hickory, is a tree species native to eastern Mexico.
 It was first described by Wayne Eyer Manning.
 Carya palmeri is part of the genus Carya, and the family Juglandaceae.

+The species was described by Wayne Eyer Manning in 1949.

-Range
+Range and habitat

-Carya palmeri is endemic to Mexico and is found in the mountains of Nuevo León, Tamaulipas, and Vera Cruz It also occurs in San Luis Potosí.
+Carya palmeri is endemic to Mexico and native to the Sierra Madre Oriental of Hidalgo, Nuevo León, Oaxaca, Querétaro, San Luis Potosí, Tamaulipas, and Veracruz states.
+It grows in montane pine and oak forests and cloud forest from 1,000 to 2,400 meters elevation.
 The tree grows on steep slopes, often in association with Carya myristiciformis.